sfreagin/Quantum-Programming/README.md

 We focus on:
 - **Quantum Programming Fundamentals** – Learn about qubits, quantum gates, and circuit design with Qiskit and Cirq.
 - **Quantum Machine Learning (QML)** – Explore hybrid models, variational algorithms, and quantum data encoding.
 - **Quantum Cryptography** – Dive into post-quantum security, QKD (Quantum Key Distribution), and quantum-safe encryption.
+- **Quantum Algorithms** - Explore quantum advantages in science, finance, and more!
 - **Tutorials & Educational Resources** – Notebooks and guides